disthechris123/Standard-Operating-Procedures/README.md

 ## Usage

-The SOPs are written in Markdown format with YAML front matter meta data.
+The SOPs are written in Markdown format with YAML front matter metadata.
 These documents may be viewed and edited through GitHub's web interface, or by cloning the repository and editing the files locally through several supported Markdown editors.
     - [vscode](https://code.visualstudio.com/)
     - [Obsidian](https://obsidian.md/)